 The student will continue with the same weekly rotations as listed above.
-Opportunities to observe advanced modalities are provided.
+Opportunities to observe in advanced modality is provided.

-The Clinical Preceptor will ensure all assignments are equitable.
+\The Clinical Preceptor will ensure all assignments are equitable.
 In addition, room rotations will be provided by the Clinical Educator Coordinator to ensure uniformity among the clinical sites.